 - Inter-specific parasitism: Occurs when a brood parasite species use nests of other species to lay their egg.
 In some cases, the parasitic species prefer certain host species and tend to lay their eggs in such nests more often than in other species.

 Giant Cowbird (Molothrus oryzivorus) inspecting an oropendola (Psaracolius sp.) to lay an egg.
 Photo: Carlos Bran.

 There are two types of brood parasitism in birds:

-- Facultative Parasitism: Occurs when the parasitic species is able to build a nest and raise their own chicks and additionally parasitizes the nests of other species.
+- Facultative Parasitism: Occurs when the parasitic species can build a nest and raise their own chicks, and additionally, parasitizes the nests of other species.

 - Obligate Parasitism: Occurs when the parasitic species never builds a nest or raises its own chicks.
 All eggs are laid in nests of other birds.

 Parasitized birds or host species show various methods of defense against brood parasites.
 The first defense is actively attacking and ward off parasitic species if they are close to their nest.